Skip to content

 • Over 30 days: roughly $98.70 in interest for a single month

 That $98.70 gets added to your balance.
 Next month, you pay interest on the interest.
-This is how credit card debt spirals: you are paying compound interest working against you instead of compound interest working for you.
+This is how credit card debt spirals: compound interest working against you instead of compound interest working for you.

 The grace period: your interest-free window